john-cd/rust_howto/bk/drafts/inheritance.md

 impl Shape {
     fn area(&self) -> f64 {
         // `match` expressions on `enum`s are exhaustive.
-The compiler will force you to handle every possible variant,
+The compiler will force us to handle every possible variant,
         // which prevents common bugs that can arise when new subclasses are added in an inheritance hierarchy,
         //  but not all code paths are updated. match self {